istio/community/VALUES.md

 We want to make sure every member has a shared understanding of the goals and values we hold as a team:

+- Know your customer.
+Try to learn about what your customers care about, how they think about it.
+Design for them, not for you.

 - Optimize for the **overall project**, not your own area or feature
   - A shortcut for one individual can mean a lot of extra work or disruption for the rest of the team.